 - The number of documented LEP person contacts encountered annually. - How the needs of LEP persons have been addressed. - Update of LEP population in the region. - Determination as to whether the need for translation services has changed. - Determine whether local language assistance programs have been effective and sufficient to meet the need. - Determine whether MORPC's financial resources are sufficient to fund language assistance resources needed. - Determine whether complaints have been received concerning the agency's failure to meet the needs of LEP individuals. - Develop criteria for deciding which materials will be translated. - Explore the feasibility of producing outreach material in languages other than English and Spanish.

-Questions regarding this plan should be submitted to Bernice Cage, Public Information and Diversity Officer, Mid-Ohio Regional Planning Commission, 111 Liberty Street, Suite 100, Columbus, OH, 43215, bcage@morpc.org, 614-233-4157.
+Questions regarding this plan should be submitted to Ralonda Hampton, Senior Director of Communications and Engagement, Mid-Ohio Regional Planning Commission, 111 Liberty Street, Suite 100, Columbus, OH, 43215, rhampton@morpc.org, 614-233-4157.